NgHuyn/Automated-Data-Pipeline-Platform-for-Movie-Analytics/README.md

 ## Future Work
 Planned updates include:

-- Aspect-Based Sentiment Analysis Model: Build and integrate ABSA models using movie reviews.
+- **Aspect-Based Sentiment Analysis Model**: Build and integrate ABSA models using movie reviews to extract fine-grained sentiment insights.

-- Real-Time Updates: Implement near-real-time review analysis.
-- Advanced Visualization: Create dynamic visualizations for movie trends and audience sentiment.
+- **Enhanced Movie Updates**: Expand update coverage to include movie details such as revenue, popularity, and more, in addition to reviews.

+- **Comprehensive Updates**: Apply updates to all movies in the database, not just the top 10 most popular movies.

+- **UI for Model Deployment**: Develop a user-friendly interface for deploying sentiment analysis models.
 ## Contributors
 <table>
   <tbody>